 “No Bridge = No Problem!”
-It’s what makes Daufuskie Island so unique.
+It’s what makes Daufuskie Island So Unique.

-Eddie and I visited Daufuskie Island to take pictures of Marsh Tacky, South Carolina’s official state heritage horse.
+Eddie and I visited Daufuskie Island to take pictures of the Marsh Tacky, South Carolina’s official state heritage horse.
 We found the rare Marsh Tacky horses and so much more!

 While grooming the horses, Erica explained the history of the marsh tacky and the mission of the Daufuskie Marsh Tacky Society, a nonprofit 501c3.

-“The mission of the Marsh Tacky Society is to promote and protect the endangered Marsh Tacky horse in the context of its historical roots on Daufuskie Island through breeding, training, and sales, plus education and special events.”
+“The mission of the Marsh Tacky Society is to promote and protect the endangered Marsh Tacky horse in the context of its historical roots on Daufuskie Island through breeding, training, and sales, plus education and special events.” – Daufuskie Marsh Tacky Society.

 I noticed Flaca eyeing me cautiously and then looking back to Erica for confirmation that everything was ok.
-Then she began enjoying a treat of fresh greens from the tree branches.
+Then, she began enjoying a treat of fresh greens from the tree branches.

 Hundreds of years in the Lowcountry marshland shaped a more petite but sure-footed and durable horse with a gait called the Marsh Tacky Trot.

-Approximately one-quarter of the 400 full-time residents of the isle are Gullah people.
-Many left after the oyster business went bust in the 1950s due to pollution of the waters.
-The Gullah dialect survives as the only distinct African Creole language in the U.S.
+“Approximately one-quarter of the 400 full-time residents of the isle are Gullah.
+Many left after the oyster business went bust in the 1950s due to outside pollution of the waters.
+The Gullah dialect is the only distinct African Creole language in the U.S.” – S.C.
+Lowcountry and Resort Islands.
+7 August 2020.
+The Gullah-speaking people are what makes Daufuskie Island so unique!

 The Daufuskie Praise House is a museum beside the First Union African Baptist Church.
-It provides more spiritual history of the Gullah people.
+It provides a more spiritual history of the Gullah people.

 Bloody Point Beach